jjblues86/data-structures-and-algorithm-301d60/code401challenges/otherReadMes/LinkedList.md

   - append(value) - this method adds a newNode to the end of the linkedlist
   - insertBefore(value, newVal) - this method should be adding a newNode before the targeted value in the linkelist
   - insertAfter(value, newVal) - this method will add a newNode after the atrgeted value in the linkedlist
+  - kthFromEnd(k) - this method should traverse the linked list and finds if the target position is present in the linked list